zju0621/REST-Services/README.md

 Welcome to the Temperature Conversion Web Application
 ======================================================

-This sample code helps get you started with
 This is a simple web app demonstrating a simple Java web application which handles the conversion of temperature input by user in a web page with a REST service running on Java Web Application server backend.

 It is deployed in AWS Elastic Beanstalk at: